zettastor/zettastor.github.io/src/pages/en/install.md

 Select `false` if deploying in a virtual machine such as VMware.

-So far, the Configuration Wizard has been completed.
-You can press `Ctrl+C` to quit the wizard, or continue with the interactive deployment process.
+So far, the Configuration Wizard has been completed, you can press `Ctrl+C` to quit the Wizard, and refer to the next section for an automated deployment.
+If you continue with the Wizard, you will enter an interactive deployment process, which involves the same 10 steps as described in the next section.

 ### III.
 Deployment
 1. To deploy the DBS software, execute the following commands:
 ```
 cd /opt/deploy/Installation
-./install.sh -b
+./install.sh --batch
 ```
 2. Deployment requires no user interaction and consists of the following 10 steps: